“Every child is an artist. The problem is how to remain an artist once we grow up.”

 In terms of personal and social development, involvement in the Arts helps children to make choices, identify what they are good at and what they need to improve.
 Children learn the techniques of discussion when appreciating a piece of artwork or music.

 Art weeks, days or events provide excellent opportunities for further links across various art forms and other subjects across the timetable.
-We are celebrating this integration through our curriculum by applying for the Artsmark awarded by the Arts Council.
+We are celebrating this integration through our curriculum and have been awarded the Artsmark by the Arts Council.

 Take One is an enquiry based learning programme which has developed from The National Gallery’s highly acclaimed Take One Picture programme.
 It enables museums, galleries, archives and historic sites to work with local primary and secondary schools to provide engaging learning experiences for children and young people.
 Longleat is now a partner with The National Gallery’s Take One project and offering two projects.
 Princecroft is excited to be embarking on their “Take One Penguin” project this autumn term.
 Keep visiting the website for updates and more information!